Rogue Games raises $2.5M to publish ‘batsh*t insane’ indie games

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Rogue Games has raised $2.5 million to publish “batsh*t insane” indie games for the PC, consoles, and mobile devices.
+Rogue Games has raised $2.5 million to publish “batsh*t insane” indie games for PC, consoles, and mobile devices.

-The company will use the money from Riva Technology and Entertainment to grow its team and sign new indie and licensed games, and it will build out its publishing platform for PC, console, and mobile games, said Rogue Games CEO Matt Casamassina, in an interview with GamesBeat.
+The company will use the money from Riva Technology and Entertainment to grow its team and sign new indie and licensed games, and it will build out its publishing platform for PC, console, and mobile games, said Rogue Games CEO Matt Casamassina in an interview with GamesBeat.

 Riva Technology and Entertainment is based in Dubai with previous gaming investments in Firefly Games and OkLetsPlay.
 Rogue Games started in 2019 in San Mateo with additional offices in Los Angeles.